ajlinhard/byte-size-docs/Kafka/Kafka-Overview.md

 - Enforces compatibility between producers and consumers

 These concepts together form the foundation of Kafka's architecture, enabling its key characteristics: high throughput, fault tolerance, horizontal scalability, and durability.

+---
+# Common Issues/Questions
+There are many behaviors in Kafka when initially learning the system many users are perplexed by.
+Especially, before you master the complex, but useful interactions behind the scenes of kafka backend/engine.
+Hopefully, some of the questions and links below help.

+### Why does leaving a kafka consumer idle for a few minutes result in no records from its next poll, even if one new record/event was published?
+If you rerun it immediately one is found?
+This behavior with Kafka consumers is actually quite common and relates to how Kafka's consumer group protocol works.
+Let me explain what's happening.

+When a Kafka consumer is idle for a few minutes and then polls, it might not receive records immediately due to several factors:

+1. **Session timeout**: When a consumer is idle, it stops sending heartbeats to the Kafka broker.
+If the idle period exceeds the `session.timeout.ms` setting (typically 10-30 seconds by default), the broker assumes the consumer has failed and triggers a rebalance of partitions among remaining consumers in the group.

+2. **Rebalance process**: When you poll again after being idle, the consumer first needs to rejoin the consumer group and participate in a rebalance.
+During this first poll, it's primarily focused on group coordination rather than fetching records.

+3. **Offset commit/fetch**: After a rebalance, the consumer needs to determine where to start consuming from.
+It may need to fetch committed offsets from the __consumer_offsets topic.

+4. **Minimum fetch size**: If you have configured `fetch.min.bytes` to something greater than the size of your single message, Kafka will wait until that threshold is met or until `fetch.max.wait.ms` is reached.

+When you run the poll operation a second time immediately afterward, you get the record because:
+- The consumer has now rejoined the group
+- Partition assignments are complete
+- Offset positions are established
+- The consumer can now fetch actual records

+To avoid this behavior, you could:
+- Decrease your `session.timeout.ms` value
+- Adjust your `heartbeat.interval.ms` to be lower
+- Make sure your poll loop continues running, even if processing is idle
+- Use a longer `poll()` timeout value